 Employed Non-Landed Immigrants

-Non-landed immigrants who are employed for at least three months and can meet the same credit guidelines listed above can qualify for up to 90% financing.
+Non-landed immigrants that are employed for at least three months and can meet the same credit guidelines listed above can qualify for up to 90% financing.
 Despite this, individuals in this category are limited to purchase transactions (no refinancing) and to single-unit primary residences.
 The lender may also want to confirm that you have applied for landed status.

 Unemployed Immigrants without Landed Immigrant Status